eslunar/eslunar.github.io/docs/document.md

 remove | Removes referer from its parent, if a query object is passed, then it removes the matching children of the referer. text | Sets or gets referers inner text, learn [more](./textnhtml.md).

-You can also access javascript element methods currently unavailable to esLuna via the `element.raw` method, which is just direct access to the html element being manipulated.
+You can also access javascript element methods currently unavailable to esLunar via the `element.raw` method, which is just direct access to the html element being manipulated.

 ---
 **[continue to queries](./queries.md)**